konfuzio-ai/konfuzio-sdk/docs/sdk/home/index.md

 and the top right corner of the bounding box.
 Check out our [coordinate system explainer](#coordinates-system) for more details.

 You can access all character Bboxes of the Document by using `document.bboxes`.
-You can also get a Bbox for a Span by calling `span.bbox()` or, for a Bbox around all Spans in an Annotation by calling `annotation.bbox()`.
-This should not be confused with `Annotation.selection_bbox` which is an attribute storing the Bbox that a user has selected in the Smartview when creating the Annotation.
+A Bbox can also be associated with a single Span, or with all Spans within an Annotation.
+To obtain the Bbox associate with a single Span, call `span.bbox()`.
+To obtain the Bbox wrapping all Spans in an Annotation, call `annotation.bbox()`.
+This should not be confused with `Annotation.selection_bbox`, which is an attribute storing the Bbox a user has selected in the Smartview when creating the Annotation.

 Here the bounding box with the red border is what is retrieved with `Annotation.selection_bbox` and the bounding box highlighted in green is what is retrieved with `Annotation.bbox()`: